 Words can be very powerful as your words are powered by your intentions.
 They can be used to stir a nation to freedom and also used to hold people prisoner.
 Parents have used words to build confidence or destroy self esteem.
 The power of words works in both directions.

 Do you remember being at school where, no matter how hard you tried, those words of another really hurt?
 Whether it was a so called friend that spoke behind your back or you were openly ridiculed, we have all been in situations where others have used words to demean and belittle.

 But I also remember having a Principal at school who believed in me.
 And that carried me through the down times because those words had created some belief in myself.

 What Makes Words Powerful?

-Determined by your background and resulting self love, who you have become is the filter for all that you hear.
-Therefore there can be laughter around you and you will participate or there is laughter around you and you can feel lonely and ostracised.
-We are the ones that determine how we hear or interpret.
-But if you haven’t been taught how to do this, it can be unrealistic to expect someone to process words in a way that supports them.
+Determined by your background and resulting self-love, who you have become is the filter for all that you hear.
+So there can be laughter around you and you will participate or there is laughter around you and you can feel lonely and ostracized.
+Each person determines how they hear and interpret those words.
+And if you haven’t been taught a strategy on how to process these words, it can be unrealistic to expect someone to interpret words in a way that supports them.